roryprimrose/roryprimrose.github.io/_posts/2005-02-03-proxy-configuration-switching.md

         Try

-            ' Check if there is at least 1 command line parameter If CmdArgs.Length &gt; 0 Then
+            ' Check if there is at least 1 command line parameter If CmdArgs.Length > 0 Then

                 ' Attempt to resolve the name to an IP address objEntry = System.Net.Dns.Resolve(CmdArgs(0))